chekeAditya/Android-Interview-Question/Random_Question/Readme.md

         ```

 - App  Manifest Overview?

-    Manifest file describe the essential information about your app to the android build tools, Android operating system and Google play
+    - Manifest file describe the essential information about your app to the android build tools, Android operating system and Google play
+    - The AndroidManifest.xml file contains information regarding the application that the Android system must know before the codes can be executed.
+    - This file is essential in every Android application.
+    - It is declared in the root directory.
+    - This file performs several tasks such as:
+        - Providing a unique name to the java package.
+        - Describing various components of the application such as activity, services, and many more.
+        - Defining the classes which will implement these components

     File Features:-